Quality Auto Mechanic South Barrington

 The quality of your brake has a lot of factors.
-Not only in the quality of material that goes into them but the material that they are made out of.
 Originally asbestos was used to manufacture brake pads, but obviously, those have been replaced.
 The most common type of brake pad out there and the cheapest is the Organic brake.
 These are not called organic because they are made out of organic materials, but because their name is Non-asbestos organic.
 They are made by combining various materials with a binding agent.
 These materials often include glass, fiber, rubber, carbon, and Kevlar inside the pad itself.
 Because of the low production cost, they are often the standard brake pads that are included in the sale of new cars, but that does not mean they are bad.

 Benefits to organic pads than just cost.

 - Suitable for normal driving/commuting across many environments